Discipleship classes are held on Sunday mornings from 9:15-10:15 AM

-They are designed to guide us in our spiritual growth and to train us in our discipleship of Jesus Christ.
-Based on Ephesians 4:12-15 our desire as a church is to equip the saints so that they may be mature, anchored in biblical truths, and growing up in every way into Christ, in order that they might be built up in love.
+They are designed to guide us in our spiritual growth and to train us up in our walk with Jesus Christ.
+Based on Ephesians 4:12-15 our desire as a church is to equip God's people for ministry.
+In doing so, the church will be mature, anchored in biblical truth, and filled with love for one another.
 Our prayer is that of Paul’s, “that your love may abound more and more, with knowledge and all discernment... and so be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God” (Philippians 1:9-11).

-Classes will run on a quarterly schedule in five tracks of study: Bible, Theology & History, Christian Disciplines, Relationships, and Leadership.
+Classes run on a quarterly schedule in five tracks of study:

-- Relationships - Good & Angry - (Teachers: Michael Britton & Jeremy Sumners)
+- Elective - Pursuit of Holiness - (Teachers: Gary Yochum & Jeremy Sumners)